seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 - No other Intercity service appears to be currently scheduled at this time on the main trunk route to Portarlington.
 - Until around 2010 a direct train to Westport left in this exact window.
 Given the timeframe its cancellation was likely due to the imposition of austerity and not for any logical reason.

-I think therefore, based on the above, that it's reasonable to assume that there should be no insurmountable barrier to restoring this service.
+I think therefore, based on the above, that it's reasonable to assume that there should be no insurmountable barrier to restoring this service which, as demonstrated above, would result in a huge improvement in rail services in Mayo.

 ## Late weekend only service